 The Torrance's car in King's book was a red VW.
 That the wreck is at the Boulder exit adds some weight to this VW referring to the VW in King's book.

-HAL had just previously been brought to mind when Jack removed the transistors from the ham radio, silencing it, and now he appears in the film.
+HAL had just previously been brought to mind when Jack removed the transistors from the ham radio, silencing it, reminding of Bowman removing HAL's memory banks, and now he appears in the film.

-Because of a small clip from the film Carson City having been used by Kubrick in the Interview section, we've been alert to tunnel resemblances or word play as the plot of Carson City was concerned with the building of a railroad which necessitated the drilling of two tunnels in either side of a mountain which would form one tunnel when they met.
-Here with the radio report we have the mention of a tunnel that isn't closed but has a chain law in effect.
+Because of a small clip from the film Carson City having been used by Kubrick in the Interview section, we've been alert to tunnel resemblances or word play as the plot of Carson City was concerned with the building of a railroad which necessitated the drilling of two tunnels in either side of a mountain, these becoming one tunnel when they met.

 And, now, here's what is odd about this so-called Mack truck wreck.